 Offer Remote Customer Assistance

-- Access information about customer’s platform.
+- Platform details: Access information about the customer’s platform.

-- Ability to co-fill forms on websites.
+- Form co-filling: Co-fill forms on websites.

 - Co-browsing only works in HTTP secure web pages.